By Marc Deiter on July 26, 2021 in Insurance Basics

 If you don’t show proof of insurance to, say, a police officer, they can issue you a ticket or fine.
 Because you’re required to carry them in most states, you can be ticketed for not having your car insurance card.

 Another reason why having a digital insurance card can be really helpful.
 You won’t ever have to worry about not having it with you.
 Because let’s face it, you probably always have your phone with you, and in turn, your insurance ID card.

 Do any states not accept digital insurance cards?

 The majority of states are just fine with a digital insurance card rather than a printed copy.
 There are only two exceptions:

 If you happen to be traveling to or through either of those, we suggest printing out a copy before you hit the road, just in case.

 Say’s digital insurance cards

-Our goal is always to put the customer first here at Say.
-Our digital ID card is meant to make it easy on you, and cut out the need to carry around a paper copy of your insurance.
+Our goal at Say is to always put the customer first.
+Our digital ID card is meant to make it easy on you and cut out the need to carry around a paper copy of your insurance.
 We don’t want you to have to deal with that stomach-turning situation of digging through your glovebox for your ID card.
-We think a digital insurance card is an easier way to keep track of your proof of insurance.
+A digital insurance card is an easier way to keep track of your proof of insurance.
 And at the end of the day, we are here to help make insurance easier.